Ulcerative Colitis (UC): Symptoms and Treatment

 Treatment for Ulcerative colitis

-• Immune system suppressors These medications lower inflammation as well, but they do so by blocking the immune system response that initiates the process.
-For some people, a combination of these medicines is more effective than taking just one of them.
+• Immune system suppressors: These help lower inflammation by blocking the immune response that causes it.
+Sometimes a combination of these drugs is more effective.

 Lifestyle changes and self care